schollz/cowyodel/README.md

 ### Binary files

-Binary files are Gzipped and then Base64 encoded for transfering to/from the server.
-To upload just use `--binary`, and downloading is exactly the same.
+Binary files are Gzipped and then Base64 encoded for transfering to/from the server. *cowyodel* automatically detects binary data and uploads as such.

 ```
-$ cowyodel upload --binary image.jpg
+$ cowyodel upload image.jpg
 uploaded to total-perform-retro

 $ cowyodel download image.jpg